SuperOfficeDocs/superoffice-docs/docs/email/mailgun/security.md

 SPF (Sender Policy Framework) is a DNS text entry, which shows a list of servers that should be considered, allowed to send mail for a specific domain.
 Incidentally, the fact that SPF is a DNS entry can also be considered as a way to enforce the fact that the list is authoritative for the domain since the owners/administrators are the only people allowed to add/change that main domain zone.

-Today, nearly all abusive e-mail messages carry fake sender addresses.
+Today, nearly all abusive email messages carry fake sender addresses.
 Spammers send email from their mail servers but with your ‘domain’ as the sending email.
 The victims whose addresses are being abused often suffer from the consequences, because their reputation gets diminished and they have to disclaim liability for the abuse or waste their time sorting out misdirected bounce messages.

 The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses at your domain.
 Recipients can refer to the SPF record to determine whether a message purporting to be from your domain comes from an authorized mail server.
 If your domain does not have an SPF record, some recipient domains may reject messages from your users because they cannot validate that the messages come from an authorized mail server.

 You should only have one SPF record for your domain.
-If you use more than one outgoing email provider, you need to combine their include directives together
+If you use more than one outgoing email provider, you need to combine their include directives.

 The important thing to remember is that SPF records are just a whitelist and/or blacklist of IPs that can or can't send on behalf of your domain.